MarkD833/RCBUS-68xxx/boards/README.md

 The ROM/RAM board decodes memory into 1Mb blocks and is hard configured such that the ROM starts at address $000000 and the RAM starts at address $100000.

-A possible future modification is to redesign the board to support 512K FLASH chips instead of the 64K EEPROMs and if possible, the option of being able to configure the board for 4 RAM chips allowing an additional 2M of RAM to be fitted.
+A possible future modification is to redesign the board to support 512K FLASH chips instead of the 64K EEPROMs and if possible, the option of being able to configure the board for 4 RAM chips allowing an additional 2M of RAM to be fitted. **SEE ROM/RAM board V2 below.**

 ## Serial IO Board